Arnarfjörður Fjord in the Westfjords of Iceland - the Sea Monster Fjord of Iceland!

 But it is only after I visited the Icelandic Sea Monster Museum that I became interested in these scary creatures walking ashore from the cold sea surrounding Iceland.

 At the museum, you can watch accounts on-screen from people who actually encountered sea monsters.
-And listen to stories on sightings and encounters with the sea monsters.
+And listen to stories on sightings and encounters with sea monsters.

 Eiríkur Eiríksson told of a monster he had seen both at Sperðlahlíð and at Krosseyri.
 He claimed to have seen its excrement, which lay in three huge clumps and looked like chalk-coloured mud covered in green slime!

 The monsters seen around Iceland can be divided into 4 main monster categories - the Shore Laddie, the Sea Man, the Shell Monster, and the Sea Horse.
 What makes Arnarfjörður fjord stand out is that all of these monsters have been seen here in this fjord!
-And many other extremely large monsters and others smaller.
+And many other extremely large monsters and smaller ones.

 So this beautiful, tranquil fjord in the Westfjords stands out as being the Sea Monster Fjord in Iceland.
 I shot this short video in Arnarfjörður during one of my visits to the Westfjords, just to show you how beautiful it is: